natalie-gallo/natalie-gallo/README.md

 ## What I do

 I’m a college student majoring in Computer Science and work as a part-time Undergraduate Teaching Assistant.
-Currently learning Web Development and grinding school work :,)
+Currently learning iOS Development and grinding school work :,)

 ## When I began programming